AndriiBalakhtin/As-Well/README.md

 ## 📜 License for As Well

-**As Well** is released under the **MIT License**.
-You are free to use, modify, and distribute the software under the terms of the license.
-Here are the full terms and conditions:
+**As Well** is released under the **All Rights Reserved** license.
+All intellectual property rights, including copyrights and trademarks, are exclusively owned by the copyright holders.
+You are not authorized to modify, distribute, or otherwise use this software without explicit written permission.

+For any licensing inquiries, please contact [your contact information].

 ---